 There is no real correct setting for the MASTER and no real reason not to run it either very low or very high for different applications.
-The most important job it handles is giving you the power to match the volume levels created in Channel 1 - whether you are using any of the three Modes in Channel 2 for a vast array of diverse sounds.
+The most important job it handles is giving you the power to match the volume levels created in Channel 1 - whether you are using any of the three Modes in Channel 2 for a vast array of diverse footswitchable sounds from the two channels.